 - The script doesn’t work with looped items.
 Consider splitting your items loop into several items.
 You can use my Convert selected looped items into independent items script.
 It is shared for free in my script pack.

 - No display for advanced guitar play techniques like bends, vibrato, harmonics… Only notes.
 I didn’t find a satisfying solution to encode such infos from MIDI notes properties, and what I needed is mostly finger position.
 But this may change in the future.
+EDIT (2023): I made an updated which allows to add symbolsusing text events as a generic workarround for this.

 - Resizing script window on MacOS can make it flicker.
 This is a REAPER related issue.
 But once the size is set, it is all good.